 Since the 2016 GOA Final SEIS/OEIS, no new information was identified during the Navy's literature review that would substantially alter the assessment of potential impacts on marine birds, including the short-tailed albatross, from vessel noise.
-Although loud, sudden noises can startle and flush birds, Navy vessels are not expected to result in major acoustic disturbance of seabirds in the TMAA.
-Noise from Navy vessels is similar to or less than those of the general maritime environment.
+Although loud, sudden noises can startle and flush birds, Navy vessels are not expected to result in major acoustic disturbance of seabirds in the GOA Study Area.
+Noise from Navy vessels is similar to or less than the general maritime environment.
 The potential is very low for noise generated by Navy vessels to impact individual seabirds, and such noise would not result in impacts on seabird populations.
 The 2016 GOA Final SEIS/OEIS concluded that, although sound levels originating from Navy vessels and aircraft are likely detectable by birds, they would not be exposed for long enough durations to cause auditory injury.
 Therefore, the previous conclusion that effects from vessel noise are insignificant remains valid.

-Pursuant to the ESA, noise produced by vessels during training activities as described under Alternative 1 may affect the ESA-listed short-tailed albatross.
-The Navy will consult with USFWS as required by section 7(a)(2) of the ESA.
+Pursuant to the ESA, noise produced by vessels during training activities as described under Alternative 1 may affect but is not likely to adversely affect the ESA-listed short-tailed albatross.
+The Navy has consulted with USFWS as required by section 7(a)(2) of the ESA.

-Under the MBTA regulations applicable to military readiness activities (50 CFR Part 21), the impacts from sonar and other transducers during training activities described under Alternative 1 and would not result in a significant adverse effect on populations of seabirds, shorebirds, and other land birds protected under the MBTA.
+Under the MBTA regulations applicable to military readiness activities (50 CFR Part 21), the impacts from noise produced by vessels during training activities described under Alternative 1 and would not result in a significant adverse effect on populations of seabirds, shorebirds, and other birds protected under the MBTA.

-3.9.3.1.4 Impacts from Aircraft Noise
+3.9.3.1.4 Impacts from Aircraft Disturbance

 The different types of aircraft and the noise they generate are detailed in Section 3.0.4.1.3 (Aircraft Noise).
-Reactions by birds to aircraft noise are detailed in Section 3.9.3.1.1.5 (Behavioral Reactions).
+Reactions by birds to aircraft are detailed in Section 3.9.3.1.1.5 (Behavioral Reactions), and since visual and acoustic components of disturbance cannot be distinguished, this section analyzes all potential impacts due to aircraft overflights.
 Potential impacts considered are masking of other biologically relevant sounds, physiological stress, and changes in behavior.

-3.9.3.1.4.1 Impacts from Aircraft Noise Under the No Action Alternative
+3.9.3.1.4.1 Impacts from Aircraft Disturbance Under the No Action Alternative

-Under the No Action Alternative, proposed Navy training activities would not occur within the GOA Study Area, referred to as the TMAA.
+Under the No Action Alternative, proposed Navy training activities would not occur in the GOA Study Area.
 The impacts associated with Navy training activities would not be introduced into the marine environment.
 Therefore, existing environmental conditions would either remain unchanged or would improve slightly after cessation of ongoing Navy training activities.

-3.9.3.1.4.2 Impacts from Aircraft Noise Under Alternative 1
+3.9.3.1.4.2 Impacts from Aircraft Disturbance Under Alternative 1

-Birds may be exposed to noise from aircraft overflights.
+Birds may be exposed to noise from aircraft overflights in the GOA Study Area including both the TMAA and WMA.
 A detailed description of the acoustic characteristics and typical sound levels of aircraft overflights are in Section 3.0.4 (Stressors-Based Analysis).
-Many proposed training activities within the TMAA involve maneuvers by various types of fixed, rotary-wing, and tilt-rotor aircraft (collectively referred to as aircraft).
-Most aircraft noise would be temporary and intermittent because there are no airbases or fixed ranges within the TMAA for which aircraft would be concentrated.
-However, some aircraft noise could concentrate in the area immediately surrounding aircraft carriers at sea during aircraft takeoffs and landings, or during helicopter-deployed dipping sonar use.
+Many proposed training activities within the Study Area involve maneuvers by various types of fixed, rotary-wing, and tilt-rotor aircraft (collectively referred to as aircraft).
+Most exposure to aircraft overflights would be temporary and intermittent because there are no airbases or fixed ranges within the Study Area for which aircraft would be concentrated.
+However, some aircraft flights could concentrate in the area immediately surrounding aircraft carriers at sea during aircraft takeoffs and landings, or during helicopter-deployed dipping sonar use.